Here’s How To Keep Your Dog Calm On The Fourth Of July

-It's important to be prepared, so here are some vet-recommended tips for keeping your dog calm and (relatively) stress-free this Fourth of July.
+It's important to be prepared, so here are some vet-recommended Fourth of July tips for dogs to keep them calm and (relatively) stress-free this holiday.

 The best way to calm your dog from fireworks is to keep her at home.
 Even if you’re absolutely certain she’s OK with loud noises, even the calmest dogs can sometimes panic when they hear or see those big bangs.